-For design of scaffolding, reference is made to the Directorate of Labour Inspection's Regulations relating to scaffolding, ladders and work on roofs, etc.
+For design of scaffolding, reference is made to the Norwegian Labour Inspection Authority's Regulations relating to scaffolding, ladders and work on roofs, etc (in Norwegian only).

 To fulfil the requirement for escape routes as mentioned in the third subsection, the NORSOK S-001 standard, Chapters 5, 6 and in particular 21, should be used with the following addition: evacuation routes should be designed so that there is free passage for personnel wearing smoke-diver and/or fire-fighting equipment.